__WHO CAN BENEFIT?

 - fatigue, stress and anxiety

-The Alexander Technique can help shed light on factors which cause and/or contribute to these conditions.
-Teacher and student work together to eliminate unnecessary tension and harmful habits, thereby enhancing the student's coordination and overall functioning.
+The Alexander Technique can help bring to light factors that cause and/or contribute to these conditions.
+Teacher and student work together to undo excess tension and unhelpful habits, with the aim of finding more ease and support, as well as improved functioning.

 Wellness